Masterminds/semver/README.md

 ### Working With Prerelease Versions

 Pre-releases, for those not familiar with them, are used for software releases prior to stable or generally available releases.
-Examples of prereleases include development, alpha, beta, and release candidate releases.
-A prerelease may be a version such as `1.2.3-beta.1` while the stable release would be `1.2.3`.
-In the order of precedence, prereleases come before their associated releases.
+Examples of pre-releases include development, alpha, beta, and release candidate releases.
+A pre-release may be a version such as `1.2.3-beta.1` while the stable release would be `1.2.3`.
+In the order of precedence, pre-releases come before their associated releases.
 In this example `1.2.3-beta.1 < 1.2.3`.

-According to the Semantic Version specification prereleases may not be API compliant with their release counterpart.
+According to the Semantic Version specification, pre-releases may not be API compliant with their release counterpart.
 It says,

 > A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.

-SemVer comparisons using constraints without a prerelease comparator will skip prerelease versions.
-For example, `>=1.2.3` will skip prereleases when looking at a list of releases while `>=1.2.3-0` will evaluate and find prereleases.
+SemVer's comparisons using constraints without a pre-release comparator will skip pre-release versions.
+For example, `>=1.2.3` will skip pre-releases when looking at a list of releases while `>=1.2.3-0` will evaluate and find pre-releases.

 The reason for the `0` as a pre-release version in the example comparison is because pre-releases can only contain ASCII alphanumerics and hyphens (along with